We are the law firm of Morison and Smith Limited having our Registered Office at 20 Anderson Street, Airdrie, Scotland, ML6 0AA. We have offices at:

 You can contact us at: 20 Hope Street, Lanark, ML11 7NG by phone on 01555 662488 or by email at email@example.com

 Our Undertaking to you

-In this Privacy Statement we will tell you how we collect and use your data.
-We will use it to look after your interests in the best way we can and to ensure the we can properly act on your behalf.
-We will make sure we collect and store your data securely.
+In this Privacy Statement we will tell you how we collect and use your personal data.
+We will use it to look after your interests in the best way we can and to ensure that we can properly act on your behalf.
+We will make sure we collect and store your personal data securely.

 If you're a client of the firm: